SquircleSpace/pfds/README.md

 `:UNEQUAL` then the performance for that use case would plummet.
-Even if we established an ordering somehow (e.g. using pointer address in implementations that allow that) strings that are `EQUAL` but not `EQL` would distinct keys in a map.
+Even if we established an ordering somehow (e.g. using pointer address in implementations that allow that) strings that are `EQUAL` but not `EQL` would be distinct keys in a map.
 That's unlikely to be what most people want.
 As a concession for practicality, the `COMPARE` function ignores the mutability of data types provided by Common Lisp.

 For user-defined mutable classes, you are strongly encouraged to use the following `COMPARE` method.